Nandini2510/Nandini2510/README.md

 - 🔍 Detecting infrastructure drift faster than you can say "AWS"
 - 🤖 Teaching machines to learn (so I don't have to)
 - 🚀 Transforming ETL systems from tortoise to hare

-## 🏆 Achievements

-- 🏎️ Turbo-charged SQL queries, making them 75% faster (My code runs so fast, it finishes before it starts)
-- 🎨 Crafted a student dashboard that's more engaging than a cat video
-- 🔐 Designed security systems to keep data safer than a squirrel's nut stash in winter

 ## 📫 Let's Connect!